The term "post" corresponds to three elements:

-- If the post is published in a program or a path session forum where the user is assigned, the default group is the one assigned to the program session.
+- If the post is published in a program session forum where the user is assigned, the default group is the one assigned to the program session.

-- If the post is published in a course forum, the default group is the one where the course is shared in the Catalog.
+- If the post is published in the forum of a course that isn’t included in any path session, the default group is the one where the course is shared in the Catalog.